The Graduate Arts Award

-The Jack Kent Cooke Foundation Graduate Arts Award enables students or recent alumni with exceptional artistic or creative promise and financial need to pursue up to three years of study at an accredited graduate institution in the US or abroad.
+The Jack Kent Cooke Foundation Graduate Arts Award enables students or recent alumni with exceptional artistic or creative promise and financial need to pursue up to three years of study at an accredited graduate institution in the U.S. or abroad.
 Awards can be as much as $50,000 annually.
-In 2013, the Foundation will select up to 15 recipients for this award.
+In 2014, the Foundation will select up to 20 recipients for this award.

 The award provides funding for tuition, room and board, required fees, and books.
 Scholarship amounts vary based on several factors, including cost at the institution each recipient attends and other grants and scholarships the student receives.

-A review panel of distinguished artists, arts faculty, and university administrators select Scholars using criteria including artistic or creative merit, academic achievement, financial need, desire to engage in and contribute to the world, self-confidence, and resilience.
+A review panel of distinguished artists, arts faculty, and university administrators select Scholars using criteria including artistic or creative merit, academic achievement, financial need, and resilience.
 Applicants must be planning to pursue a career as a practicing artist to be eligible for this award.